sdc-china/IDA-doc/_posts/2018-01-15-test-project-management.md

      **Notes:**

-     The Project App and Toolkit must fill at least one and only one.
+     Remember to select the process app or toolkit, which can't be both selected.
      You need to upload eclipse test project zip file when you check the "Migrate an old project".

      **Known Limitions:**
-     Only supports test project migration in development environment.
+     The test project migration in only supported under development environment.
-     Don't support java/js customization test project.
+     It doesn't support the java/js customization test project.

   3. Click **Create** button, you will enter into project dashboard page.